 Criteria Used for Classification: The Kipoi North mineralisation has demonstrated sufficient geological and grade continuity to support the definition of a Mineral Resource and classification under the JORC Code (2012 edition).
 Drill hole spacing and search volume were used to determine Mineral Resource classification.
 Blocks have been classified as Indicated or Inferred based on data spacing and using a combination of search volume and number of data used for the estimation.
-Indicated Mineral Resources are defined by 25 x 25 metre spaced drilling.
-Inferred Mineral Resources Inferred Mineral Resources are defined by data density greater than 25 x 25 metre spaced drilling and confidence that the continuity of geology and mineralisation can be extended along strike and at depth.
+Indicated Mineral Resources are defined by 25m x 25m spaced drilling.
+Inferred Mineral Resources Inferred Mineral Resources that the continuity of geology and mineralisation can be extended along strike and at depth.